oleskiewicz/hbtp/README.rst

 HBTplus Python toolbox
 ======================

 Python module with helpers for analysis of dark matter haloes from HBTplus halo finder.

 Usage
 -----

-Makefile is used to document computation of targets for any given values of gravity, snapshot, f or density profile parameters.  run.sh and run_all.sh demonstrate sample calculation, and submission to a batch queue.
+Makefile is used to document computation of targets for any given values of gravity, snapshot, f or density profile parameters.  ``run.sh`` and ``submit.sh`` demonstrate sample calculation and submission to a batch queue.

 Readers
 -------